kevin-the-engi/leetcode-solutions/solutions/reshape-the-matrix/README.md

-# 24. Swap Nodes in Pairs
+# 566. Reshape the Matrix

 In MATLAB, there is a handy function called reshape which can `reshape` an `m x n` matrix into a new one with a different size `r x c` keeping its original data.